Why You Need a Domestic Violence Lawyer in San Diego

-In the state of California, domestic violence is a very serious legal matter.
-Whether you are the victim of domestic violence, or have been charged with a domestic violence complaint, it is essential that you understand the various factors that will influence your case.
-The Law Office of Bradley R. Corbett is experienced in offering legal counsel and defense for cases of San Diego domestic violence and abuse.
-Don’t take the risk of attempting to defend your case on your own.
+Domestic violence is a very serious legal matter.
+Whether you are the victim of domestic violence or have been charged with a domestic violence complaint, you need to understand the factors that will influence your case.
+The Law Office of Bradley R. Corbett is experienced in offering both legal counsel and defense for cases of domestic violence in San Diego.
+When it comes to something this important, don’t take the risk of attempting to defend your case on your own.

 What is Domestic Violence?

-The first step in determining your best course of action in a domestic violence case is to have a solid understanding of what domestic violence is and what it isn’t.
-The first aspect of domestic violence cases is the relationship between the plaintiff and the defendant.
-In California, a domestic relationship is defined by CA Penal Code §273.5 as one where the victim is or was one or more of the following:
+The first step in determining your best course of action in a domestic violence case is to have a solid understanding of San Diego domestic violence laws.
+The first aspect of domestic violence cases is the relationship between the plaintiff (the person who is bringing the case to the court) and the defendant (the person who is responding to the case).
+In California, a domestic relationship is defined by CA Penal Code §273.5.
+This says that the victim of domestic violence is at least one of the following:

 If none of these conditions are met, the domestic violence charges cannot apply.
-However, it is of course still unlawful for any person to inflict violent injury on another.
+Regardless, it is important to remember that it is still unlawful for any person to inflict any violent injury on another.

-- Intentionally or recklessly to cause or attempt to cause bodily injury
+- Intentionally or recklessly causing or attempting to cause bodily injury

 - Sexual assault

-In addition, child abuse (Penal Code §273d), child endangerment (Penal Code §273a), elder abuse (Penal Code §368) and criminal threats (Penal Code §422) all constitute domestic violence in California.
+Domestic violence focuses mainly on couples who are in, or have been in, a relationship with each other, but there’s more than that.
+Child abuse (Penal Code §273d), child endangerment (Penal Code §273a), elder abuse (Penal Code §368) and criminal threats (Penal Code §422) are all forms of domestic violence in California.

 Domestic Violence Defense

-Unfortunately, many people are wrongfully accused of domestic violence, particularly when heated child custody and divorce battles are also in the picture.
+Unfortunately, many people are wrongfully accused of domestic violence, particularly when heated child custody and divorce battles are part of the picture.
 If you’ve been wrongfully accused of domestic violence, an experienced domestic violence lawyer can help you take control of the situation and secure your future.

-When choosing legal representation, it’s important to hire a lawyer who has familiarity with the local courts.
+When choosing legal representation, it’s important to hire a lawyer who is familiar with the local courts.
 Bradley Corbett is one of the best San Diego domestic violence attorneys, and has won domestic violence cases in every courtroom in San Diego County.

-As explained above, a domestic violence complaint must meet the relationship and injury requirements in order to hold up in court.
-If the complaint meets both of these requirements, there is still hope for the defendant.
+When defending against domestic violence, it’s important to know the definitions, because it must meet the relationship and injury requirements in order to hold up in court.
+If the complaint does not meet both of those requirements, there is no grounds for a domestic violence charge.
+If the complaint meets both of these requirements, there are grounds for a case, but that doesn’t mean there’s no hope for the defendant.

 De minimis infractions assert that the physical injuries being presented to the court are too minor and trivial to be considered a criminal offense.